 Stage 3: Moderate periodontitis - At this stage, there is significant bone loss, and the pockets around the teeth become deeper.

-Stage 4: Advanced periodontitis - This is the most severe stage, where there is extensive bone loss, and teeth may start to fall out or need to be extracted.
+Stage 4: Advanced periodontitis - This is the most severe stage, where there is extensive bone loss, and teeth may be mobile or need to be extracted.

 What are the symptoms of periodontal disease in dogs?

-Many dogs with periodontal will not reveal any symptoms.
-Some of the potential symptoms that they may display with periodontal disease include:
+Most dogs with periodontal disease do not reveal any symptoms, and this makes it difficult to assess whether they are in pain (hint: They usually are!).
+Some of the potential symptoms that they may reveal include:

 periodontal disease in dogs